MOROCCO

 Tipping

-Tipping is customary in Jordan and is a token of your appreciation for a service you have been provided.
+Tipping is customary in Morocco and is a token of your appreciation for a service you have been provided.

 Tipping is included in all our group tours.

-Tipping can be paid in USD or the local Jordanian dinar.
+Tipping can be paid in USD or the local Dirham.

 Tour Guide – USD 5 to 10 per person per day OR USD 30+ per day per group

-Driver: USD 2 to 3 per person per day OR USD $20+ per group er day
+Driver: USD 2 to 3 per person per day OR USD $20+ per group per day

 Taxi and Uber

-• Bedouin Jewelry & Silverware – Unique designs with semi-precious stones.
+Berber Jewelry & Silverware – Distinctive designs featuring silver, enamel, and semi-precious stones.

 When to haggle